SoK: Differential Privacies: Scope and related work

-Besides syntactic DP definitions, some definitions 1) do not provide a clear privacy guarantee or 2) are only used as a tool in order to prove links between existing definitions.
-As such, we did not include them in our survey (more details can be found in the full version of this work).
+Some definitions do not provide clear semantic privacy guarantees, or are only used as a tool in order to prove links between existing definitions.
+As such, we did not include them in our survey.

+\begin{itemize} \item \emph{$\eps$-privacy} \footnote{Another definition with the same name is introduced later in this section.}, introduced in \cite{machanavajjhala2009data}, was a first attempt at formalizing an adversary with restricted background knowledge by using Dirichlet distribution.
+This definition imposes a condition on the output, but not on the mechanism, consequently it does not offer strong semantic guarantees like noiseless privacy \cite{duan2009privacy,bhaskar2011noiseless} (introduced in Section \ref{sec:b}).

+\item \emph{Relaxed indistinguishability}, introduced in \cite{rastogi2009relationship} is a relaxation of adversarial privacy that provides a plausible deniability by requiring for each tuple, that at least $l$ tuples must exist with $\eps$-indistinguishability.
+However, it does not provide any guarantee against Bayesian adversaries.

+\item \emph{Mutual-information DP}, introduced in \cite{cuff2016differential} is an alternative way to average the privacy loss, similar to Section \ref{sec:q}.
+It formalize the intuition that any individual record should not ``give out too much information'' on the output of the mechanism (or vice-versa).

+\item \emph{Individual privacy}, introduce in \cite{li2021privacy} is also a mutual information based extension of DP which can encapsulate the (deterministic) secure multiparty computations \cite{goldwasser1984probabilistic}, hence, we exclude it due to the lack of clear semantic privacy guarantees.

-Examples for the former include \emph{$\eps$-privacy}~\cite{machanavajjhala2009data} (the first attempt at formalizing an adversary with restricted background knowledge, whose formulation did not have the same interpretation as noiseless privacy), \emph{differential identifiability}~\cite{lee2012differential} (bounds the probability that a given individual's information is included in the input datasets, \emph{noiseless privacy}~\cite{farokhi2019noiseless} but does not measure the \emph{change} in probabilities between the two alternatives), \emph{crowd-blending privacy}~\cite{gehrke2012crowd} (combines DP with $k$-anonymity), and \emph{$(k,\eps)$-anonymity}~\cite{holohan2017k} (performs $k$-anonymisation on a subset of the quasi identifiers and then $\eps$-DP on the remaining quasi-identifiers with different settings for each equivalence class).
+\item \emph{Differential identifiability}, introduced in \cite{lee2012differential}, bounds the probability that a given individual's information is included in the input datasets but does not measure the ``change'' in probabilities between the two alternatives.
+As such, it does not provide any guarantee against Bayesian adversaries \footnote{Although it was reformulated in \cite{li2013membership} as an instance of membership privacy introduced in Section \ref{sec:f}.}.

+\item \emph{Crowd-blending privacy}, introduced in \cite{gehrke2012crowd}, combines differential privacy with $k$-anonymity.
+As it is strictly weaker than any mechanism which always returns a $k$-anonymous dataset, the guarantees it provides against a Bayesian adversary are unclear.
+It is mainly used to show that combining crowd-blending privacy with pre-sampling implies zero-knowledge privacy \cite{gehrke2012crowd,lui2015outlier}.

+\item \emph{$(k,\eps)$-anonymity}, introduced in \cite{holohan2017k}, first performs $k$-anonymisation on a subset of the quasi identifiers and then $\eps$-DP on the remaining quasi-identifiers with different settings for each equivalence class of the $k$-anonymous dataset.
+The semantic guarantees of this definition are not made explicit.

+\item \emph{Integral privacy}, introduced in \cite{torra2016integral} looks at the inverse of the mechanism $\mecha$, and require all outputs $O$ to be generated by a large and diverse set of databases $D$.
+This could capture definitions like $k$-anonimity, but offer no semantic guarantee in the Bayesian sense.